People skills are an essential part of work, life, and social success. When you have strong people skills, you are better able to:

 Researchers define people skills as three sets of abilities.
 First, someone’s personal effectiveness.
 As a people skill, personal effectiveness is all about how you come across to others.
 Are you able to pitch yourself?
 Can you communicate clearly?
 Can you get what you need from others?
-Someone with strong personal effectiveness typically also has a memorable first impression and a confident presence with the people they meet.
+Someone with strong personal effectiveness typically also makes a memorable first impression and has a confident presence with the people they meet.

 Second, is your interaction ability.
 This is how well you predict and decode behavior.
 In an interaction, can you empathize with someone?
 Are you highly perceptive?

 Finally, someone with strong people skills is able to intercede easily.
-This means they are able to lead, influence and build bridges between people.
+This means they are able to lead, influence, and build bridges between people.
 Are you a connector?
 A mediator?
-Often times this can be calming down difficult or toxic people.
+Oftentimes this can be calming down difficult or toxic people.

 The 10 People Skills Everyone Should Know:

 This is the ultimate soft skills list.
 Read through the following people skills and examine your own interpersonal strengths and weaknesses.
 Here at the Science of People lab, we have found 10 skills that come up over and over again with highly effective individuals.

 Do you stand up for yourself in social situations?
 Do you feel confident interacting with others?
 Are you assertive with your social needs?
 Social assertiveness is essential for conserving social energy.